VPN (OpenVPN)

 Generates /etc/openvpn/client/username.ovpn with embedded CA, cert, key, and tls-crypt block, plus a zipped download.

-nginx location /username/ovpn.zip serves the profile with basic auth backed by /etc/htpasswd.d/htpasswd.username.
+An nginx location at /username/ovpn.zip serves the profile behind basic auth backed by /etc/htpasswd.d/htpasswd.username.

 Ships /etc/sysctl.d/99-ipforward.conf to turn on net.ipv4.ip_forward=1 for VPN routing.